A Sweet Journey Through Candy History

 Collections

-with a variety of sweets of the time, such as cane and sorghum sugar, crystallized ginger, sugar plums, licorice root, stain glass and more.
+1700s Candy Timeline: An 18th Century timeline with a variety of sweets such as sorghum sugar, sugar plums, licorice root, stain glass and more.
+Also comes with a keepsake card telling the story of each item on the back!

 Individual Selections